Generalized BSDE With 2-Reflecting Barriers and Stochastic Quadratic Growth: Introduction

 \section{Introduction}

-Backward stochastic differential equations (BSDEs for short) have been introduced long time ago by J. B. Bismut \cite{bis} both as the equations for the adjoint process in stochastic control as well as the model behind the Black and Scholes formula for the pricing and hedging of options in mathematical finance.
+Backward stochastic differential equations (BSDEs for short) have been introduced long time ago by J. B. Bismut \cite{bis} both as the equations for the adjoint process in the stochastic version of Pontryagin maximum principle as well as the model behind the Black and Scholes formula for the pricing and hedging of options in mathematical finance.
 However the first published paper on nonlinear BSDEs appeared only in 1990, by Pardoux and Peng \cite{pp1}.
 A solution for such an equation is a couple of adapted processes $(Y, Z)$ with values in $\R\times\R^d$ satisfying

 In \cite{pp1}, the authors have proved the existence and uniqueness of the solution under conditions including basically the Lipschitz continuity of the generator $f$.

-The relevance of BSDEs can be motivated by their many applications in mathematical finance, stochastic control and the second order PDE theory (see, for example, \cite{KPQ, HL, PP2, pp1, BH, BHP, Kob} and the references therein).
+Later on, the study of BSDEs has been motivated by their many applications in mathematical finance, stochastic control and the second order PDE theory (see, for example, \cite{KPQ, HL, PP2, pp1, BH, BHP, Kob} and the references therein).

-The notion of reflected BSDE has been introduced by El Karoui et \it{al} \cite{ekp}.
-A solution of such an equation, associated with a coefficient $f$; a terminal value $\xi$ and a barrier $L$, is a triple of processes $(Y, Z, K)$ with values in $\R\times\R^d\times \R_+$ satisfying:

-Here the additional process $K$ is continuous nondecreasing and its role is to push upwards the process $Y$ in order to keep it above the barrier $L$ and moreover it satisfies $\dint_0^T(Y_s -L_s)dK_s = 0$, this means that the process $K$ acts only when the process reaches the barrier $L$.
-The authors of \cite{ekp} have proved the existence and uniqueness of the solution when $\xi$ is square integrable, $f$ is uniformly Lipschitz with respect to $(y,z)$ and $L$ is square integrable and continuous.
-They also studied the relation with the obstacle problem for nonlinear parabolic PDE's.
-In the Markov framework, the solution $Y$ of reflected BSDE provides a probabilistic formula for the unique viscosity solution of an obstacle problem for a parabolic partial differential equation.
-El Karoui, Pardoux and Quenez \cite{EPQ} found that the price process of an American option is the solution of a RBSDE.
-Bally et \it{al} \cite{BCEF} have established the relation of RBSDEs and variational inequalities in the sobolev sense.

-BSDE with two reflecting barriers has been first introduced by Civitanic and Karatzsas \cite{CK}.
+The notion of BSDE with two reflecting barriers has been first introduced by Civitanic and Karatzsas \cite{CK}.
 A solution for such an equation, associated with a coefficient $f$; terminal value $\xi$ and two barriers $L$ and $U$, is a quadruple of processes $(Y, Z, K^+, K^-)$ with values in $\R\times\R^d\times \R_+\times \R_+$ satisfying: